gstanden/orabuntu-lxc/README.md

 Step 4

 Edit the **/anylinux/CONFIG** file to select either LXC or LXD.
 For example, to select LXD clusters, set the following parameters in the CONFIG file as shown below.
-It's highly-recommended to set both of these parameters to "Y" as a pair because even if deploying a single LXD node, this creates the single server as a "one-node LXD cluster" which makes the single-node LXD "cluster-ready" so that another node can be easily added later if desired, since the clustering is already setup.
+It's highly-recommended to set all three of these parameters to "Y" as a set because even if deploying a single LXD node, this creates the single server as a "one-node LXD cluster" which makes the single-node LXD "cluster-ready" so that another node can be easily added later if desired, since the clustering is already setup.
 In the case of HUB HOST the "LXDCluster=Y" switch creates a "single-node" LXD cluster, and in the case of GRE HOST an "N-node" LXD cluster depending on how many GRE hosts have been added to the cluster.
 ```
 LXD=Y
 LXDCluster=Y
+LXDClusterPreSeed=Y
 ```
-If instead LXC containers (not LXD) multi-host span is desired, set both of these parameters to "N".
+If instead LXC containers (not LXD) multi-host span is desired, set all of these parameters to "N".

 Step 5